With their distinctive black coat and brown markings, not to mention their imposing size, Rottweilers are one of today’s most recognizable dog breeds.

 Rottweilers are a favorite breed of celebrities and even have a children’s book starring one of their own.

-While even devoted owners of this breed will acknowledge that it’s not the best choice for everyone, its intelligence, loyalty, and desire to protect its owners have made it a highly desired dog.
+While even devoted owners of the Rottweiler will acknowledge that it’s not the best choice for everyone, its intelligence, loyalty, and desire to protect its owners have made it a highly desired dog.
 With commitment and care, it might be the right one for you too.